Mawaan Rizwan: Career

+In 2021, Rizwan was appointed as Young Person's Comedy Laureate by the BBC as well as head judge of BBC New Comedy Award.
+In 2022, he appeared on Channel 4's 40th Anniversary special of Saturday Live (retitled as Friday Night Live), performing his song "Are You Checking Me Out Or Are You Just A Racist?"
+The song was later released as a single across music streaming platforms, with an official music video released in December the same year, featuring Nabhaan Rizwan, his "more famous brother" referred to in the lyrics.

 In September 2023, Juice was released – a BBC Three surreal comedy series which Rizwan starred in, wrote, and co-produced.
 The series is based upon Rizwan's 2018 Edinburgh Fringe show of the same name.
 Rizwan's mother and brother also appeared in Juice as the family of Rizwan's character, Jamma.
 On its release The Guardian commented that "His [Mawaan's] childlike way of exploring life's complexities has won him legions of fans".
 A second series was released in 2025.

-In March 2024, Rizwan appeared on Comic Relief on BBC Two for a special performance of his music.
+In March 2024, Rizwan appeared on Comic Relief on BBC Two, performing a country version of "Are You Checking Me Out Or Are You Just A Racist?".

+In April and May 2026, Rizwan appeared at Royal Shakespeare Company playing The Barker / Giri in The Resistible Rise of Arturo Ui by Bertolt Brecht in a new version by Stephen Sharkey, alongside Mark Gatiss in the title role and directed by Seán Linnen at the Swan Theatre, Stratford-upon-Avon.

+In winter 2027, Rizwan will play Guildenstern opposite George Fouracres in Rosencrantz and Guildenstern Are Dead at the Lyttleton Theatre at the Royal National Theatre, directed by Robert Hastie.

 Personal life

-Rizwan is queer, having come out to his traditional Muslim parents at the age of 24.
+Rizwan is gay, having come out to his traditional Muslim parents at the age of 24.
 In 2012, he appeared alongside his mother, Shahnaz, in a YouTube video which resulted in his mother gaining the attention of Bollywood and eventually landing a role in the Indian television series Yeh Hai Mohabbatein (This Is Love).

 Mawaan's brother, Nabhaan, also followed the family into a career in acting with his debut in BBC drama series Informer.